 Chelation therapy is not an effective autism treatment, and it may be dangerous.

 Some doctors and parents have considered chelation therapy as a potential autism treatment.
 Proponents believe that autism is caused by mercury exposure, such as from childhood vaccines.
 Chelation therapy supposedly removes mercury from the body, which chelation supporters say cures autism — but there's no evidence of a link between mercury exposure and autism.
-In addition, chelation therapy can be associated with serious side effects, including potentially deadly liver and kidney damage.
+In addition, chelation therapy can be associated with serious side effects, including potentially deadly kidney damage.

 There's no cure for autism — now called autism spectrum disorder in the newest Diagnostic and Statistical Manual of Mental Disorders (DSM-5), published by the American Psychiatric Association.
 As a result, many unproven alternative therapies are often suggested.
 However, these alternative therapies are usually found to be ineffective and sometimes harmful.